When Do You Take Engagement Photos and How to Prepare?

 So, the love of your life finally went done on his knee to ask that question you have long been waiting for.
-After replying with a resounding Yes!, you’re both walking on clouds.
+After replying with a resounding Yes!
+You’re both walking on clouds.
 Of course, you’d want to savor this moment before you host an engagement party and start off with your endless to-do list for your wedding planning.

 Why Take Engagement Photos?

 Having an engagement photo session also gives you a great opportunity to work with your wedding photographer and makeup artist.
-It gives you a peek of your big day and can be used as a dry-run for your wedding pictorial.
+It gives you a peek at your big day and can be used as a dry-run for your wedding pictorial.